 If you’re moving to a brand new out of the box Mac.
 Then run through the Apple Setup Assistant software program first.

 Plus, if after you’ve logged in you see a message to update your MacOS on your new Mac.
 Do that next.

-But if you want to keep the version of MacOS that Mac is running then just check.
+But if you want to keep the version of MacOS that Mac is running.

-If the new to you Mac isn’t running the latest, bang up version of MacOS.
-Then check your new Mac is on OS X Mavericks – 10.9.5 or later to run Migration Assistant.
+And the new to you Mac isn’t running the latest, bang up version of MacOS.
+Then check your new machine is on OS X Mavericks – 10.9.5 or later to run Migration Assistant.